loureiro85/2019_udacity_MachineLearningEngineer/capstone_project/README.md

 ## 4.1 Model Evaluation and Validation

-The final model was chosen based on its supposed used: during a surfboard recommendation between a surfer and a shaper.
+The final model was chosen based on its supposed use: during a surfboard recommendation among a surfer and a shaper.

 It's assumed that a surfers may find tedious to answer 10 questions.
 Hence a reduced model is more likely of success.

-Two features account for around 60% of the total importance of the model (`07_carve: 44.9` and `04_wall_riding: 16.1`).
+Two features account for around 60% of the total importance of the model (`07_carve: 44%` and `04_wall_riding: 19%`).
 Only theses two features compose the reduced and final model.

-The final model has 4 levels of depth and 9 leaves (as seen in *Figure 17*), which leads an accuracy of 80%.
+The final model has 4 levels of depth and 9 leaves (as seen in *Figure 17*), which leads an accuracy of 79%.

-**The final model is reasonable and aligns with the expected solution:** The reduced model is chosen as the final model because it offers a reasonable accuracy (80%) whilst using only 20% of the inputs of the full model dataset.
+**The final model is reasonable and aligns with the expected solution:** The reduced model is chosen as the final model because it offers a reasonable accuracy (79%) whilst using only 20% of the inputs of the full model dataset.
 In practice this means only two questions (instead of ten) are needed in order to predict the surfers experience level.

 **The final model was tested with various input sets:** varied due to the verified random_states.

-**The model is robust:** Different random states yield small accuracy standard deviation (0.036).
+**The final model is robust:** Different random states yield small accuracy standard deviation (0.056).

 ## 4.2 Justification

-- The FULL decision tree accuracy is 26.5% above reference
+- The FULL decision tree accuracy is 5% above reference
-- The REDUCED decision tree accuracy is 11.1% above reference
+- The REDUCED decision tree accuracy is 7% above reference

-These results and solution are significant because they overcome the naive model (unexperienced shaper) by 47%.
+These results and solution are significant because they overcome the naive model (unexperienced shaper) 7%.

 The reduced decision tree could printed and used manually (without any computer).
 The full tree is too complex for that purpose;